Xilinx/Vitis_Libraries/motor_control/docs/src/tutorial.rst

 II-sample = 50

 The fifo depth is 4 and each iteration latency is 93 clock cycles.
 When ii-sample is 50, one signal is consumed and the result comes after 93.
 The fifo has enough space to store the next two stream-in data.
-Hence the output end can produce the complete ten waveform.
+Hence, the output end can produce the complete ten waveform.

 .. image:: /images/tutorial_svpwm_duty_cosim_iisample50.png
    :alt: svpwm_duty_cosim_iisample50